 Fry the patties in batches and don't overcrowd the pan.
 This allows the meat to properly sear (brown) and not steam.
 We need those bits of charred meat to make the gravy later.

 The burger steaks can be made ahead and frozen raw for up to 1 month.
-To prevent the patties from sticking together, place 1 inch apart in a tray lined with a parchment paper.
+To prevent the patties from sticking together, place 1 inch apart in a tray lined with parchment paper.
 Freeze for 2 hours before transferring to an airtight freezer-safe container.

 Storing and leftovers